coreruleset/documentation/content/_index.md

 Security issues regarding the CRS can be submitted via email to security [ at ] coreruleset.org.
 {{% /notice %}}

-## What is the CRS?
+## What is CRS?

-The OWASP® (Open Worldwide Application Security Project) CRS (previously Core Rule Set) is a free and open-source collection of rules that work with ModSecurity® and compatible web application firewalls (WAFs).
+OWASP® (Open Worldwide Application Security Project) CRS (previously Core Rule Set) is a free and open-source collection of rules that work with ModSecurity® and compatible web application firewalls (WAFs).
 These rules are designed to provide easy to use, generic attack detection capabilities, with a minimum of false positives (false alerts), to web applications as part of a well balanced defense-in-depth solution.

 ## How to Get Involved